Health & Safety Plan

 Safety Policy

-Anderson Ranch has a policy of zero tolerance for physical violence.
+Anderson Ranch has a zero-tolerance policy for physical violence.
 Individuals who engage in any form of violence at Anderson Ranch, or who threaten violence on campus can face disciplinary action up to and including dismissal.

 “Violence” includes but is not limited to physically harming another individual, shoving, pushing, kicking, harassing, intimidating or coercing behavior, physical “horseplay” (regardless of intent), brandishing a weapon (or anything that could be used as one), etc. Threats of violence include, but are not limited to, threatening, intimidating or coercive language or talking or engaging in those activities defined as “violence” or other conduct that is perceived as potentially harmful.
 Joking about violence will not be tolerated.